adverML/SpectralDef_Framework/README.md

 1. [Kaggle Download Weights](https://www.kaggle.com/j53t3r/weights)
 2. Copy the weights into `data/weights/`.

 In case of troubles, adapt the paths in `conf/global_settings.py`.
+You are welcome to create an issue on Github.

 ### Data generation